danielfett/draft-dpop/main.md

 !---
 Figure: Basic DPoP Flow {#basic-flow}

-The basic steps of an OAuth flow with DPoP are shown in (#basic-flow):
+The basic steps of an OAuth flow with DPoP (without the optional nonce) are shown in (#basic-flow):

   * (A) In the Token Request, the client sends an authorization grant (e.g., an authorization code, refresh token, etc.)